Dialectical Behavior Therapy for Adolescents (DBT-A)

-Adolescents who may benefit from MF-DBT often present with the following:
+Adolescents who could benefit from MF-DBT may struggle with:

 Emotional dysregulation